DaveToth77/Trellolow/README.md

 ## Installation

-The application/site can be displayed in a web browser and was built mobile first to be responsive to a variety of devices and screen sizes.
+The application/site can be displayed in a web browser and is built to be responsive to a variety of devices and screen sizes.

 ## Usage